sixfootbeard/pile/README.md

 This adaptation works for all SAM types, not just java specific ones.

+This feature currently only works when the SAM type is unambiguous at compile time.
+This may change in the future to be more dynamic.

 There is also support to convert SAM types into callable Pile methods with the pile.core/to-fn function.
 It accepts an instance of a SAM type and returns a callable function bound to that object calling that single method.

 ```clojure